cloudmesh-community/book/chapters/cloud/arch.md

 One of the earliest such tools is Cloudmesh.org, which is lead by von Laszewski.
 The tool was developed at a time when AWS and Nimbus, and Eucalyptus where predominant players.
-At that time OpenStack was just transitioned from a NASA project to a community development.
+At that time OpenStack had just transitioned from a NASA project to a community development.

-FutureGrid ws one of the earliest academic cloud offerings to explore the effectiveness of the different cloud infrastructure solutions.
-It was clear that a unifying framework and abstraction layer was needed allowing us to utilize the easily.
+FutureGrid was one of the earliest academic cloud offerings to explore the effectiveness of the different cloud infrastructure solutions.
+It was clear that a unifying framework and abstraction layer was needed allowing us to utilize them easily.
 In fact cloudmesh did not only provide a REST based API, but also a commandline shell allowing to switch between clouds with a single variable.
 It also provided bare metal provisioning before OpenStack even offered it.
 Through an